EnigmaBridge/slate/source/index.html.md

 `ProcessData` is the basic call for using the UserObject - performing an operation on the input data with the registered object (e.g., RSA decryption, AES decryption).

+`ProcessData` call can be tested also online in [ProcessData-demo].

 ```json
 " Process data uses a communication encryption preprocessing. "
 " For more details please refer to the Communication encryption documentation. "